msyamkumar/cs220-projects/spring20/final/README.md

 * **(5/1/2020) - 10:10 pm** Linter added to `type_test.py`.
 Redownload the file.

+* **(5/6/2020) - 3:55 pm** `type_test.py` updated with more descriptive error messages.
+Redownload only if you ran into any errors with the old version.
+Otherwise, it is not necessary to redownload.

 ---

 ## This is an individual exam.
 Do not work with a partner!
 Only change "submitter" netid information.
 Good luck.